getBoolean/ebook2kavita/README.md

   - **Official** Translation
 - Only [supported eBook files](#supported-file-extensions) are copied to the target directory.
   - Non-EPUB eBook files are converted to EPUB using Calibre's `ebook-convert` command.
-- Nothing is modified in the source directory.

 ### Source Folder Structure